pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new=symfony-extension/index.md

 was an issue.

-Whether it was `Behat/Symfony2Extension` or `FriendsOfBehat/SymfonyExtension`, injecting a dependency into a context required too much hassle and pulled us away from the core activities of Behaviour Driven-Design.
+Whether it was `Behat/Symfony2Extension` or `FriendsOfBehat/SymfonyExtension`, injecting a dependency into a context required too much hassle and pulled us away from the domain being modelled.

 It is a common use case to have a context which implements a step like `Given I am a logged in customer` that is used in every suite which does web acceptance testing.